nf-core/methylseq/docs/installation.md

-# NGI-MethylSeq Installation
+# nf-core/MethylSeq Installation

-To start using the NGI-MethylSeq pipeline, there are three steps described below:
+To start using the nf-core/MethylSeq pipeline, there are three steps described below:

 1. [Install Nextflow](#1-install-nextflow)
 2. [Install the pipeline](#2-install-the-pipeline)